Ariana Grande Is Engaged to Boyfriend Dalton Gomez - E! Online

 Ariana Grande is closing out 2020 with a bang!

-The pop star, who is getting ready to tell-all in her highly-anticipated Netflix documentary, seemingly shared a major update in her life: She's engaged to boyfriend Dalton Gomez after seven months of dating.
+The pop star, who is getting ready to tell-all in her highly-anticipated Netflix documentary, excuse me, i love you, seemingly shared a major update in her life: She's engaged to boyfriend Dalton Gomez after seven months of dating.

-Sources close to Ariana confirm to E!
+A source close to Ariana confirms to E!
 News that she and the real estate broker have taken the next step in their relationship.
 "It's a happy time.
 Everyone is happy, families are happy," the insider raves.
 "They could not be more excited."

 On Sunday, Dec.
 20, the 27-year-old sparked engagement rumors after she posted a series of snapshots on Instagram.
 In the slideshow, the Thank U, Next singer showed off her massive diamond ring on that finger.
 The eye-catching jewelry piece featured a large oval cut diamond with a white pearl attached and a gold band.